For maps of our library branches' free speech zones, please see the following:

-Vending, peddling or product sampling is not allowed.
-The Library District prohibits all such activities in the library, as it may interfere with the use or enjoyment of the library by library patrons.
+Solicitation, advertising, promotion, vending, peddling or product sampling is not allowed.
+The Library District prohibits all such activities on library property, as it may interfere with the use or enjoyment of the library by library patrons.
 The Arapahoe Library District does not endorse, sponsor or support products, services, persons or groups unless related to library service or management.

 Free speech activities are allowed on Arapahoe Library District property in designated areas at a time, place and in a manner approved by the Executive Director or designee.

-Free speech activities include, but are not limited to petitioning, leafleting, campaign activities, and the sale or distribution of newspapers.
+Free speech activities include, but are not limited to petitioning, leafleting and/or campaign activities.
 Library walkways and grounds outside library buildings provide appropriate public places for the exercise of the right of free speech, provided the activity does not create a dangerous condition, interfere with access and use of the library, damage property or create unnecessary maintenance expense for the library.

 Those exercising their free speech rights may not engage in the following activities or actions.
-Violations will result in the revocation of the right to utilize library property:
+Violations may result in the revocation of the right to utilize library property:

 - Hindering, impeding or blocking the passage of library patrons, employees or visitors;